Jell/method_not_missing/README.md

 There's some backtracking if the implementation found raises an error (like stack overflows) or if a nested method lookup fails.

-# Future work:

-- Type Safety: since we get the arity of the requested function, we could filter out the ones with the wrong number of argument.
-This is implemented with exception-driven backtracking on ArgumentErrors right now.

-- Make it a gem

-- Enterprise

 # Warnings

 This is insane.